Xunny/Invoke-Phant0m/README.md

 3. Monitor 1 Servicename with all threads
 <br />args = "Servicename"

-NOTE: the threadname is already wildcarded before and after the given threadname.
-However, servicenam isn't.
+NOTE: The threadname is already wildcarded before and after the given threadname.
+However, servicename isn't wildcarded.

 OUTPUT: JSON